danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 At this stage, I ask the AI to review the new requirements in the context of the system analyzed so far and identify areas where clarification is needed.
 I then instruct it to list those as questions in an `## Outstanding Questions` section of the analysis document.
 We then work through them exactly as I would with another engineer.
 One at a time, I answer the questions and the AI updates the analysis document accordingly.

-At the end of this phase, assumptions are corrected, ambiguities shrink with each pass.
-Each iteration tightens our shared understanding of the system.
+By the end of this phase, assumptions have been corrected and ambiguities reduced, leaving us with a much tighter shared understanding of the system.

 **Catching Subtle Details Early**